Desrahul200/Prompt-Evaluator/README.md

    * Critic Analysis
    * Improved Prompts
    * Response Comparison
-5. Toggle “Export results as JSON” in the sidebar to download the run.
+5. Toggle "Export results as JSON" in the sidebar to download the run.

 ---